DavidAntliff/esp32-rotary-encoder-example/README.md

 Power should be supplied to the rotary encoder on pin + otherwise the transitional levels are floating, which causes multiple interrupts to fire on the ESP32 input.

-The KY-040 rotary encoder (as mentioned [here](http://henrysbench.capnfatz.com/henrys-bench/arduino-sensors-and-input/keyes-ky-040-arduino-rotary-encoder-user-manual/)) is quite noisy and although this code does a fairly good job, there are some occasional missed events.
+The KY-040 rotary encoder is quite noisy and although this code does a fairly good job, there are some occasional missed events.
 This is mitigated with some analogue filtering on the A and B outputs of the rotary encoder.
 For example, a pair of 100nF capacitors from ground to pin A and B works well enough for me.